-The first place to look for information on PHSs is on the searchable list Toxicity Evaluation of Common Laboratory Chemicals Used at MIT, available from the EHS Office at the Chemical Hygiene Plan website (http://ehs.mit.edu/site/content/chemical-hygiene-program).
+The first place to look for information on PHSs is on the searchable list Toxicity Evaluation of Common Laboratory Chemicals Used at MIT, available from the EHS Office at the Chemical Hygiene Plan website https://ehs.mit.edu/chemical-safety-program/dangerous-highly-toxic-chemicals/.

 The EHS Office has taken 160 chemicals used widely in MIT laboratories and evaluated them to determine whether they are particularly hazardous.
 If a chemical is not on the list, it does not mean that it is not a PHS.
 You then must perform your own determination using the criteria provided below.